 Threatened and Endangered Species.
 Pursuant to the ESA, the Navy has evaluated the potential effects of the Proposed Action on ESA listed species, candidate species, and designated critical habitats in a CPS Marine Biological Evaluation (DON and USASMDC 2024).
 The Navy has concluded that proposed activities in the BOA would have no effect on ESA-listed birds and may affect but are not likely to adversely affect ESA-listed species of marine mammals, sea turtles, and fish in the BOA (Table 3.1.2-1).
-The Navy has initiated consultation with NMFS on the potential effects of the Proposed Action on marine ESA-listed species under Section 7 of the ESA.
+The Navy consulted with NMFS on the potential effects of the Proposed Action on marine ESA-listed species under Section 7 of the ESA (see communications in Appendix E).